joshbegley/nyt-latest/README.md

 `Green Bay's Brandon McManus kicked a 34-yard field goal as time expired in overtime, resulting in a tied game.`\
 https://nytimes.com/athletic/6671905/2025/09/29/packers-cowboys-snf-score-results/

-**Kiosk Outage at Major Canadian Airports Causes Delays**\
+**Passengers Report Delays at Canadian Airports After Tech Outage**\
-`Immigration inspection kiosks were offline at major airports in Montreal, Toronto and Calgary, officials said.
-There were reports of passengers stranded on planes for hours.`\
+`Immigration inspection kiosks were offline at major airports in Montreal, Toronto and Calgary.
+Some passengers said they were stranded on planes.`\
 https://nytimes.com/2025/09/29/world/americas/outage-canada-airports-flights.html

 **Five games, no wins – Postecoglou must find calm amid the chaos at Forest**\